cloud-fe/hls-player/README.md

 this project based on [osmf](http://blogs.adobe.com/osmf/) and [osmf-hls-plugin](https://github.com/denivip/osmf-hls-plugin)，is used to playback Apple HLS video streams in Flash video player.

 - support： *.m3u8

-- support platform：win/mac/ipad/iphone (android？)
+- platform：win/mac/ipad/iphone (android？)
-- support browser： ie6+/chrome/safari/firefox
+- browser： ie6+/chrome/safari/firefox
 - flash version： > 10.1

 ##### How To Use